vsafonova/vsafonova-portfolio/README.md

 These projects were instrumental in honing my skills, and thus, I remain open to continuous refinement and enhancement in alignment with my evolving proficiency.

-***This is a website where you can view information about me, download my resume, and see all of the projects which I worked in groups during my educational journey at Hyper Island***
+***This is a website where you can view information about me, download my resume, and see all of the projects which I worked in groups during my educational journey at Hyper Island.***

 ## Tools and stack:
 * HTML / CSS / Tailwindcss / Bootstrap / Vanilla JavaScript / React.js / node.js / Contentful CMS / API / RESTful API / database / SEO / Accessibility / User authentication and authorization